rmmartins/azure-for-itpro/README.md

 In my daily life with clients, I see many IT Pros with knowledge gap in Azure.
 In many cases, they have partial or incomplete information because they learn Azure on demand, in an unorganized/unstructured way without following a logical path of study and learning.

-The purspose of this guide is to cover this lack,  being a useful, structured, living reference that consolidates links, tips and best practices.
+The purspose of this guide is to help cover this lack,  being a useful, structured, living reference that consolidates links, tips and best practices.
 I'm bringing the main questions from the customers to a simple list of topics.
 I hope this guide can be used as a source on key information for the most common questions in Azure IaaS for IT Pros and CloudOps.

 ## Contents